DtxdF/AppJail.docs/docs/priorities-and-boot-flag.md

-AppJail can start jails at system startup using the `appjail` RC script which is just a wrapper for `appjail startup`.
+AppJail can start jails at system startup using the `appjail` RC script which is just a wrapper for `appjail-startup(1)`.
 But this command only starts jails that have the `boot flag` set to `on` and the order can be specified using priorities.

 !!! tip